Breeding Mouth Brooding African Cichlids

 After the Courting

-Once the mating process is complete, the male will continue to constantly harass the female.
-This is a good time to remove the female to a separate tank.
+Once the mating process is complete, the male will continue to constantly harass the female -- this is a good time to remove the female to a separate tank because the male is no longer necessary.
 Please refer to the article on general breeding for advice on setting up a fry tank.
 It will work the same for mouth-brooders only instead of just putting the fry in this new tank, you will remove the female and put her in there as well.

 Separating the female serves several purposes.
 Firstly, it allows the female to get away from the harassing male.
 Secondly, it ensures that the fry will not be released into the main tank where they could be eaten.
 Lastly, it allows you to keep the female secluded for a week or so after she releases the fry.
 This is important because she will not eat while holding the eggs in her mouth.
 Therefore, she may go 3-4 weeks with no food and will obviously become very weak during this time.
 This extra week of seclusion allows her to regain her strength before being reintroduced into the main tank.